 Deborah Newhook has a long history of working with not-for-profit community-based organizations in Newfoundland and Labrador.
-Currently, she is Chair of the Anna Templeton Centre and the Quidi Vidi Plantation as well as the Treasurer of the Craft Council of Newfoundland and Labrador.
+Currently, she is Chair of the Anna Templeton Centre and the Quidi Vidi Village Artisan Studios, as well as the Treasurer of the Craft Council of Newfoundland and Labrador.

 Heather Angnatok is a board representative from Labrador who has a keen interest to learn about Newfoundland and Labrador’s crafting industry.
 Heather likes to work with raw materials such as seal skin where she makes Labrador Inuit traditional clothing such as Kamek (seal skin moccasins) and mitts.
 Heather also works with traditional plants such as Labrador Tea to make soap, cream, lip balm and tea-bags.